lasselupe33/eslint-plugin-comment-length/README.md

   tabSize: number;

   /**
-   * if set to true, then overflow lines including comments will be ignored *
+   * if set to true, then overflow lines including URLs will be ignored *
    * @default true
    */